Daring gravity assist maneuvers in space

-Since Mercury lies fairly close to the Sun, any spacecraft on a direct trajectory to the planet will be accelerated by the Sun.
-MESSENGER would thus reach Mercury with too high a velocity to achieve orbit without use of excessive fuel, which is limited onboard.
-The spacecraft cannot use aerobraking either since Mercury lacks a significant atmosphere, like Venus or Earth have.
+Since Mercury lies fairly close to the Sun, any spacecraft on a direct trajectory to the planet is accelerated by the Sun.
+If MESSENGER had done the same, it would reach Mercury with too high a velocity to get into the planet’s orbit without use of excessive fuel, which is limited.
+The spacecraft cannot use aerobraking either since Mercury lacks an atmosphere, which is not the case with Venus or Mars.

 The solution engineers came up with was to use the Sun’s radiation pressure.
 Much like how wind can help a boat navigate, solar radiation can help a spacecraft maneuver.

-Solar radiation at Earth is not intense enough to exert enough pressure and move a spacecraft in a significant way.
-However, Mercury is much closer.
-Since radiation pressure increases by the inverse square law, it is about seven times more powerful at Mercury than Earth.
+Solar radiation at Earth is not intense enough to exert enough pressure to move a spacecraft in significant ways, though The Planetary Society’s LightSail 2 is certainly innovating in this department.
+However, Mercury is much closer to the Sun.
+Since radiation pressure increases by the inverse square law, its effects are about seven times more powerful at Mercury than Earth.
 This made solar sailing a viable option for MESSENGER.

-When passing by Mercury in all the flybys, engineers sent commands to MESSENGER to align its solar panels in a manner that the radiation pressure can slow the spacecraft down.
-By solar sailing at the right angles, the MESSENGER team eliminated use of fuel in all the Mercury flybys without sacrificing accuracy.
-Reserved fuel also meant increased mission lifetime and more of the fantastic science at Mercury!
+When passing by Mercury in all of its flybys, engineers sent commands to MESSENGER to align its solar panels in a manner that the radiation pressure can slow down the spacecraft.
+By solar sailing at just the right angles, the MESSENGER team eliminated the need to use fuel in all flybys without sacrificing accuracy.
+Reserved fuel was used to increase mission lifetime and get all the fantastic science at Mercury.

-This was the first time a spacecraft had successfully used solar sailing as a propulsion-free trajectory control method for planetary flybys.
+MESSENGER was the first spacecraft to successfully use solar sailing as a fuel-free trajectory control method for planetary flybys.
 For those interested in the nerdy details, the MESSENGER team published a paper on the maneuvers.

 Like what you read?
 I don’t display ads, support me to keep me going. 🚀